Chapter 7.2 – Cruise Ports

 The demand for port services does not depend on port operations.
 Cruisers are primarily interested in agile transportation to the port city or the tourist destination.
 Less discussed are unexpected call cancelations by cruise lines, which are high on the agenda for cruise ports.
 Perhaps contrary to what may be expected, other arrangements appear to be more challenging than tariffs.
 Two significant challenges to be jointly addressed by ports and cruise lines include the cooperation between ports and cruise lines when scheduling itineraries and berth allocation.

-Berth allocation is a long-term planning issue for ports, with vital social implications.
+Berth allocation is a long-term planning issue for ports, with vital implications.
 The practice refers to the planning of which cruise vessels will visit the given port on a specific day for a particular time span.
 Ports need to arrange the slot to be reserved for a particular vessel call two years in advance.
 The reason is that the cruise line needs to define its cruise itineraries and then inform travel agents who will need to sell the cruise to potential customers.
 For several reasons, such planning does not always happen.
-Given the limitations imposed by the geographical distances between ports included in an itinerary and the lengths of cruises, having several operators berthing for the same hours is not rare.
+Given the limitations imposed by the geographical distances between ports included in an itinerary and the lengths of cruises, having several operators berthing for the same timeframe is not uncommon.
 The problem of berth allocation is even more critical in smaller, secondary cruise ports.
 In small, picturesque destinations, cruise calls might mean relatively unpleasant situations of a crowded location for certain days or hours, or even distortion of other tourist activities.
 In bigger ports, this might take the form of congestion at the arrival of bigger ships on which thousands of people are cruising.

 The arrival of two average-size cruise vessels at a given port means more than 6,000 passengers disembarking at the same time.
 Yet, in some cases, congestion in small and medium destinations is produced simply because of a small additional number of calls.
 Without effective planning, these destinations may be subject to the pressure and the negative effect of too many passengers who can barely be accommodated, which does not allow for a positive experience.
 In several cases, the presence of cruises is marked by seasonality, reducing the problem that smaller tourist destinations face.

 However, while the debate on how best to apply berth allocation is at the top of the agenda between key stakeholders, this debate remains inconclusive in many respects.
 Technical issues related to its application (time scale, details of the berthing allocation) and also the need for all ports included in an itinerary to synchronize with the system, the diverging needs of each cruise line, the treatment of double bookings and cancellations of booked cruise berths, are all vital.
-With the number of players involved, this discussion is complex to resolve.

 D. Scale of cruise port calls